 Abstract

-This thesis explores the ethical and relational dimensions of verbatim theatre, focusing on how encounters between theatre-makers, participants, and audiences shapes both the creative process and the final performance.
-Moving beyond traditional notions of representation, I argue that verbatim theatre is not just a vehicle for reproducing real-life narratives but a dynamic practice of engagement, co-creation, and ethical witnessing.
+This thesis explores the ethical and relational dimensions of verbatim theatre, focusing on how encounters between theatre-makers, participants, and audiences shape both the creative process and the final performance.
+Moving beyond traditional notions of representation, I argue that verbatim theatre is not merely a vehicle for reproducing real-life narratives but a dynamic practice of engagement, co-creation, and ethical witnessing.

-Through a practice-led inquiry, I analyze two key projects Sense of Home and Company in the Gardens to examine how verbatim theatre can foster attentiveness to the complexities of lived experience while avoiding extractive storytelling.
-By prioritizing the process of encounter over fixed notions of truth or authenticity, these projects explore how the exchange between interviewer and interviewee, performer and audience, generates meaning and challenges pre-existing assumptions.
+Through a practice-led inquiry, I analyse two key projects, Sense of Home and Company in the Gardens, to examine how verbatim theatre can foster attentiveness to the complexities of lived experience while avoiding extractive storytelling.
+By prioritising the process of encounter over fixed notions of truth or authenticity, these projects explore how the exchange between interviewer and interviewee, as well as performer and audience, generates meaning and challenges assumptions.

-Theoretically, this research draws on Bart Brandsma’s concept of the “silent middle” as a space of resistance to polarization, Diana Taylor’s “ethics of presence” as an alternative to archival knowledge, and John Shotter’s withness-thinking, which frames knowledge as something emergent and relational rather than pre-existing.
-Additionally, Joe Salvatore’s work on playing across identity and James Thompson’s concept of micro-politics inform a critical reflection on performance as a site of ethical negotiation rather than static representation.
+Theoretically, this research draws on Bart Brandsma’s (year) concept of the “silent middle” as a space of resistance to polarization, Diana Taylor’s (year) “ethics of presence” as an alternative to archival knowledge, and John Shotter’s (year) withness-thinking, which frames knowledge as something emergent and relational rather than pre-existing.
+Additionally, Joe Salvatore’s (year) work on playing across identity and James Thompson’s (year) concept of micro-politics inform a critical reflection on performance as a site of ethical negotiation rather than static representation.

 By weaving together autoethnographic reflections, theoretical analysis, and artistic practice, this study proposes a framework for an ethical and relational approach to verbatim theatre.
 It considers how the form can resist simplification, create spaces for dialogue, and foster meaningful connections across difference.
-Ultimately, this research positions verbatim theatre as a deeply political act—not in terms of advocacy or protest, but as an ongoing practice of presence, attentiveness, and shared meaning-making.
+Ultimately, this research positions verbatim theatre as a deeply political act—not in terms of advocacy or protest, but as a practice of presence, attentiveness, and shared meaning-making.

 Introduction